AstroOrbis/PuzzleHacker/README.md

 This is a side project.
 I will be actively maintaining this, but there may come a time where support will NOT be given for a small while.

+# Dependencies

+Python 3.9 (newest version)
+os (pip3 install os)

 # Usage

-Download:
+Copy-paste this into your terminal prompt.

+MacOS/Linux:
-`cd (directory of choice) git clone https://github.com/AstroOrbis/PuzzleHacker cd PuzzleHacker`
+`pip3 install os && git clone https://github.com/AstroOrbis/PuzzleHacker && cd PuzzleHacker && python3 main.py`

+Windows: Still figuring out!